eeue56/the-elm-report/README.md

  * DSL (JSX) for writing HTML contained within Javascript objects
  * Limit scope of each "component" of your page

 --

+### Redux

+Redux takes the Elm architecture and attempts to apply it to Javascript.

+The structure of a Redux app is far more fragmented than an Elm application, and is more difficult to get into.

+--

 ### Haskell alternatives